dolittle/Documentation/Documentation/Documentation/writing_guide.md

 ## Diagrams / Figures

-All diagrams and figures **SHOULD** be done using the [Mermaid](https://docdock.netlify.com/shortcodes/mermaid/) shortcode.
-Mermaid has more features and is well documented [here](https://mermaidjs.github.io).
+Hugo supports [Mermaid](https://mermaidjs.github.io) shortcodes to write diagrams.
+Mermaid **SHOULD** be favored over using images when possible.
+[Examples of Mermaid](https://docdock.netlify.com/shortcodes/mermaid/)

 Some diagrams/figures might not be possible to do using Mermaid, these can then be images.
 Beware however how you create these images and make sure they comply with the look and feel.

 ## Images

 All images should be kept close to the markdown file using it.
 To make sure the folders aren't getting cluttered and to have some structure, put images in a `images` folder.

+Images should not have backgrounds that assume the background of the site, instead you **SHOULD** be using file formats with support for transparency such as [png](https://en.wikipedia.org/wiki/Portable_Network_Graphics).

 ```
 <repository root>